 From the picturesque town of Antigua, Guatemala to the famous Panama Canal, these are some of the best places to go in Central America.

 An island all its own, Roatán is known for its glittering bays, lush tropical jungles, and colorful coral reefs, perfect for outdoor adventures like snorkeling and scuba diving.

 This Honduran island is a playground for lovers of water sports and ecotourism, from zip-lining to deep-sea fishing to exploring the military-protected archipelago of Cayos Cochinos.

-Take a guided tour to discover the treasures of the island.
+One of the most unforgettable things to do in Roatan is to take a guided tour to discover the treasures of the island.
 Get an exclusive view of past shipwrecks and beautiful mangrove forests.
 Watch a traditional Junkanoo dance performance.